 Oh, and do something I did.
 Many somethings, in fact.
 More than would be humane to tell you about in one post.
 So my plan is to break it down into a few posts.
 The first one, you may have seen on the blog already, it’s a page called Theme Week Outlines, and it was one of the first things we tried, and it’s still going strong!
 I also plan to include a post of Executive Dysfunction Hacks, a post showing how I use my Bullet Journal to keep myself calm and organized and post talking about how having 3 whiteboards for calendars, lists, and reminders is definitely not too many.
 I’m slowly learning how to do executive dysfunction things on my own, but I’ve got to give credit to my wife, Jess, for enduring years of questions about how she breaks things down into steps, and how she makes lists, and what do you mean she can decide she wants to do something and just do it?!

 I’m hoping to spread these posts out over the next month or two, so as not to inundate you with all executive dysfunction all the time.
-If there is any interest, I may host a Ask An Executive Dysfunction Superstar type thing where Jess can answer all your weird and random questions.
-Because I swear, I have never met anyone (not even my occupational therapist!) who is more creative about this sort of problem solving.
+If there is any interest, I may host an Ask An Executive Dysfunction Superstar type thing where Jess can answer all your weird and random questions.
+Because I swear, I have never met anyone (not even my occupational therapist!) who is more creative about this sort of problem-solving.
 So please, come pick her brain!